Increase EPC ratings for your flats with precise solar energy allocation

 Benefits

-Maximise you ROI by directing the exact amount of kWp to each flat.
+Maximise your ROI by directing the exact amount of solar energy (kWp) to each flat.

 Zero resident engagement